 Mottainai is a pop-up flea market with a philosophy.
 Their markets appear all over Tokyo with a concept of being less wasteful.
 Check Facebook for the location of their next event.

-If the thrift stores and flea markets sound painfully cool, how about a real-life ebay experience.
+If the thrift stores and flea markets sound painfully cool, how about a real-life eBay experience.
 In Shibuya behind the giant Zara store, you will find the incredible Don Don Down On Wednesday.
-This is a vintage clothes stores where the price of each item gets lower until someone buys it, or it reaches 100 Yen.
+This is a vintage clothing store where the price of each item gets lower until someone buys it, or it reaches 100 Yen.